JetBrains/jpa-buddy-documentation/faq/faq.md

 **2. You may have Minimalistic Mode turned on.**

-JPA Buddy allows you to hide some or all panels according to your preference.
-By default, all panels are enabled, but if you accidentally turn on [Minimalistic Mode](/minimalistic-mode/minimalistic-mode.md), you can turn it off in the settings.
-To do this, go to _Settings -> Tools -> JPA Buddy -> Designer Settings_ and select the extensive option.
+JPA Buddy has a [Minimalistic Mode](/minimalistic-mode/minimalistic-mode.md) that allows you to hide some or all panels according to your preference.
+If you accidentally turned on this mode, you can turn it off in the settings.
+To do so, go to _Settings -> Tools -> JPA Buddy -> Designer Settings_ and select the extensive option.

 ![extensive-mode.png](img/extensive-mode.png)